USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

 Peter Wu at Carnegie Mellon wrote the initial code that inspired this project, and his original R package can be found on
 <a href="https://github.com/pwu97/SDGmapR" target="_blank">Github</a>.
-At USC, Brian Tinsley, Alison Chen and Dr. Julie Hopper in the Office of Sustainability switched to using the new
+At USC, Brian Tinsley, Alison Chen, Feiyang Wang, and Dr. Julie Hopper in the Office of Sustainability switched to using the new
 <a href="https://www.text2sdg.io/" target="_blank">text2sdg</a> package
 to raise sustainability awareness in higher education by mapping USC course descriptions to the